netscale-technologies/netcomp_rcp_doc/doc/views.md

 topic|string|To use in pagination start_time|string|Minimum time if order is asc, maximum if order is desc is_read|boolean|
-class| alerts, todos or all| Default is "alerts" group|string|"medical" or "staff" size|string|Number of records to return (default 50) order|string|`asc` (default) or `desc`
+mode| alerts, todos or all| Default is "alerts" group|string|"medical" or "staff" class|string type|string size|string|Number of records to return (default 50) order|string|`asc` (default) or `desc`